“So where are you from in the States?”

-“I’m from Oklahoma, born and raised,” I said as the company chef set before me a plate of grilled salmon and a side of sauerkraut.
+“I’m from Oklahoma, born and raised,” I said as the company chef set before me a plate of grilled salmon with a side of the ever present sauerkraut.

 “And where exactly is Oklahoma?”

-“We’re right in the middle of the United States east to west, and just north of Texas.”
+“We’re smack dab in the middle of the United States, east to west, and straight north of Texas.”

 “I assume you are a hunter?”